kuzzleio/documentation-old/src/sdk-reference/security/fetch-profile.md

 }
 ```

-Retrieves a single stored profile using its unique ID.
+Fetches a single stored profile using its unique ID.

 ---